Cling to the main vine, not the

 looked at got feedback and questions.
 By Friday there was a small

-improvement in the picture drawing ability and there understanding
+improvement in the picture drawing ability and their understanding

 Day 2, they continued to talk and doodle.
 No Pictures.